serinth/gke-example-go/README.md

-This repo hosts a tutorial on how to get started withi Google Container Engine (GKE).
+This repo hosts a tutorial on how to get started with Google Container Engine (GKE).
 It goes through setting up all the way to blue/green deployments using Kubernetes Deployments instead of the old replication controllers.

 # Slides - Quick Link